wenqiang2/wenqiang2.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student from [College of Sciences](https://scicol.shu.edu.cn/) , [Shanghai University](https://www.shu.edu.cn/).
+I'm now doing researches as a visiting phD in University of Toronto, supervised by [prof. Ozin](http://nanowizard.info/).
 My research interests include the photo-assisted heterogeneous catalysis for the energy and environmental applications.
-I am very fortunate to be supervised by [Prof. Dengsong Zhang](https://scicol.shu.edu.cn/info/1241/7550.htm) of International Joint Laboratory of Catalytic Chemistry, Shanghai University now.
+Meanwhile, I am very fortunate to be supervised by [Prof. Dengsong Zhang](https://scicol.shu.edu.cn/info/1241/7550.htm) of International Joint Laboratory of Catalytic Chemistry, Shanghai University now.

 You can find my CV here: [Wenqiang’s Curriculum Vitae](https://wenqiang2.github.io/cv/)